ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

     >
     > We follow [Semver](https://semver.org/) which says that after 1.0, all breaking changes bump the major version number.
 We have some breaking changes here, which will be trivial to fix -- if they effect you at all.
 But a breaking change is a breaking change!

-# Disadvantages of semantic versioning
+# Disadvantages of SemVer

--   Sometimes it is difficult to establish whether a change is "breaking" or not (see for example the article [Semantic Versioning Will Not Save You](https://hynek.me/articles/semver-will-not-save-you/)) or this [XKCD comic](https://xkcd.com/1172/).
+-   Sometimes it can be difficult to determine what constitutes a "breaking change" (see for example the article [Semantic Versioning Will Not Save You](https://hynek.me/articles/semver-will-not-save-you/)) or this [XKCD comic](https://xkcd.com/1172/).

 -   For projects with a large critical mass, it may make more sense to use the release date, as is the case with C++.
 Python is also moving in this direction with [PEP 2026](https://peps.python.org/pep-2026/).